iominh/minhongrails.github.io/_posts/2013-07-06-tutorialpdf-image-extraction.md

 I initially tried the Stackoverflow example because its code was concise but found an issue where it would sometimes output files in the wrong format (not every image is a jpeg) or not extract certain images correctly.
-Therefore I tried the official ExtractImages tutorial and that mostly worked:
+Therefore I tried the official ExtractImages tutorial and that mostly worked.

 However, there was a few modifications I needed to add: